Physics and Astrophysics (Phys)

 PHYS 253.
 University Physics III.
 4 Credits.

 Modern physics, a survey covering physics of the 20th and 21st centuries.
 Topics normally covered include theory of relativity, discovery of quantum phenomena, basic quantum mechanics, overview of atomic, nuclear and solid state physics, statistical physics, quantum fluids and superconductivity, fundamental forces and the physics of elementary particles.
 This course is a prerequisite for most courses in advanced physics.
 The laboratory is a component of this course.
-Prerequisites: MATH 265 and PHYS 252.
+Prerequisite: MATH 265 and PHYS 252.
 S.

 PHYS 294.
 Selected Topics.
 1-4 Credits.